 - There will be monitoring and evaluation of the new policy.
 This will enable UKRI to assess progress towards open access and compliance with the policy, as well as the effectiveness of the policy. - Our approach to monitoring compliance will be pragmatic and proportionate, recognising there will be a bedding in period for the research articles policy. - It will only be where there is a pattern of repeated non-compliance or a pattern of evidence that raises a concern that would mean UKRI may take this up with the research organisation. - UKRI will no longer require research organisations to submit the annual open access compliance returns form.
-Wherever possible, we intend to use existing data sources to minimise the reporting burden. - We will further develop the detail of this approach with input from stakeholders in the research and publishing sectors.
+Wherever possible, we intend to use existing data sources to minimise the reporting burden. - We have commissioned a project to support the development of a monitoring and evaluation framework, with input from stakeholders in the research and publishing sectors.
+This project will complete by early 2023.